AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 To upload larger number of files, especially if they exist in a nested folder hierarchy on disk, the following approaches can be used:

 * Use a custom upload script or tool that leverages [asset upload APIs](developer-reference-material-apis.md#asset-upload-technical).
-Such a custom tool can add additional handling of assets (e.g., translating metadata or renaming the files) if required as a part of the business process
+Such a custom tool can add additional handling of assets (for example, translate metadata or rename files), if required.
-* Use [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html) to upload nested folder hierarchies
+* Use [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html) to upload nested folder hierarchies.

 > [!NOTE]
 >
-> Please note that bulk upload as a part of content migration from other systems when setting up and deploying to Experience Manager Cloud Service calls for careful planning, consideration and choice of tooling.
-Please refer to the overall [deployment guide](help/implementing/deploying/deploying.md) for guidance on content migration approaches.
+> Bulk upload as a part of content migration from other systems when setting up and deploying to Experience Manager as a Cloud Service requires careful planning, consideration, and choice of tools.
+See the [deployment guide](/help/implementing/deploying/deploying.md) for guidance on content migration approaches.

 ## Upload assets using desktop clients {#upload-assets-desktop-clients}

 In addition to web browser user interface, Experience Manager supports other clients on desktop.
-They also provide uplaod experience without the need to go to the web browser.
+They also provide upload experience without the need to go to the web browser.

 * [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) provides access to assets from AEM in Adobe Photoshop, Illustrator and InDesign desktop applications.
 You can upload the currently open document into AEM directly from Adobe Asset Link UI in these creative applications.
-* [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html) simplifies work with assets from Experience Manager on desktop, independend on their file type or native application that handles them.
+* [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html) simplifies working with assets on desktop, independent on their file type or native application that handles them.
 It is particularly useful for *uploading files in nested folder hierarchies* from your disk, as browser upload only supports uploading flat file lists.

 ## Additional processing {#additional-processing}